General Rules and Regulations for studying in France

 It is a digital newsstand with thousands of newspapers from over 120 countries.
 You can read your favorite newspapers on your smartphone with your student account.

-You can find the bookstores nearest you HERE.
+You can find your nearest bookshop HERE.

 Discover the exciting English bookshop in Bordeaux.

-Discover the bookstores near you here.
+Discover bookshops near you here.

-Discover the bookstores near you here.
+Find a bookshop near you here.

-Student Organizations
+Student Life

 Getting involved in a student organization is one of the best ways to discover a wide variety of activities, meet new people, share ideas, learn new skills, have unique experiences and have fun.

-To find out more, contact your schools and discover the existing associations on your campus.
+To find out more, contact your schools and discover the existing clubs on your campus.
 As a new student, we encourage you to join a student organization that interests you as it is an excellent opportunity to experience student life first hand.

-Student welfare
+Student well-being

 The mental health and well-being of our students is our priority.
 We know how confusing it can be to move abroad and live in a cultural environment that is not our own.
 This is why the OMNES Education Group has put in place several support tools to listen to your needs.